isabella232/Bitcamp-Serverless/week4/homework/issues/1- NewApp.md

 Before the actual programming, here's a quick overview of how the project is structured.
-We're going to be using the **module pattern** in javascript, which kind of mimics **classes** in OOP languages like Java.
+We're going to be using the **revealing module pattern** in javascript, which kind of mimics **classes** in OOP languages like Java.